A Performance Bound for the Greedy Algorithm in a Generalized Class of String Optimization Problems: APPLICATIONS

 We denote the $(1 - e^{-1})$ performance bound in \cite{nemhauser1978analysis} and \cite{streeter2008online} by $\beta_{0}$, the greedy curvature bound in \cite{conforti1984submodular} and its generalized version by $\beta_{1}$, and our performance bound by $\beta_{2} = f(G_K)/B_s$.
 A comparison of these performance bounds under different (initial) decay rates with $K=5$ is shown in Fig.~\ref{sensors_bound_disc}.
 Observe that in Fig.~\ref{sensors_bound_disc}, $\beta_{2}$ (red line) always exceeds $\beta_{1}$ (blue line), illustrating \thref{superioritytheorem}.
 In both cases we can observe instances where the $\beta_{2}$ is larger than $\beta_{0} $, while $\beta_1$ is below $\beta_{0}$.
 When the (initial) decay rate is larger than 1, $\beta_{2}$ is close to 1.

 A comparison of these performance bounds under different number of placed sensors with $\lambda = 1$ and $\lambda_{1} = 1$ is shown in Fig.~\ref{sensors_bound_disc_K}.
 Observe that $\beta_{2}$ (red line) still dominates $\beta_{1}$ (blue line) with significant advantages.
 Both $\beta_{1}$ and $\beta_{2}$ decrease as we place more number of sensors.
+Both of these experiments demonstrate the advantages of our bound over those proposed in \cite{conforti1984submodular}.
+They also illustrate that for set and string submodular sensor coverage problems, employing a greedy strategy is a satisfactory choice when the sensors have weaker detection abilities.
+If sensor placement is allowed at any location within the mission space, the selections produced by the greedy strategy in the discrete version can serve as a good initial solution.